lcameroon/express-api-ts-starter/README.md

 <h1>
-  Starter application for building APIs with Express.js in TypeScript
+  Starter App for building APIs with Express.js (TypeScript)
 </h1>

 Comes with: